SuperNolvas/free-genai-bootcamp-2025/language-learning-assistant/README.md

 2. Wait for the system to process the transcript
 3. Ask questions about the content in English
 4. Receive detailed explanations with Japanese examples and translations
+5. Practice with interactive exercises:
+   - Study vocabulary in context with visual highlighting
+   - Practice dialogue comprehension with structured conversations
+   - Test listening skills with progressive reveal exercises
+   - Track your progress with session statistics

 ## Usage Examples